tuva-health/zus_connector/dbt_doc_blocks/column_descriptions.md

 The type of condition i.e. problem, admitting, or billing.
 {% enddocs %}

-{% docs copayment_amount %}
-The total copayment charged on the claim by the provider.
-{% enddocs %}

 {% docs county %}
 The county for the patient.
-{% enddocs %}

-{% docs custom_attributed_provider %}
-Unique identifier for the provider assigned to this patient-year_month by the user.
-{% enddocs %}

-{% docs custom_attributed_provider_practice %}
-Name of the practice for the attributed provider assigned by the user.
-{% enddocs %}

-{% docs custom_attributed_provider_organization %}
-Name of the organization for the attributed provider assigned by the user.
-{% enddocs %}

-{% docs custom_attributed_provider_lob %}
-Name of the line of business for the attributed provider assigned by the user (e.g. medicare, medicaid, commercial).
 {% enddocs %}

 {% docs data_source %}